 Improve the efficiency of your marketing

 Segmenting customers is not only good for ensuring that the correct person receives the most appropriate message.
-It is also far more cost effective than a ‘one message fits all’ approach.
-Finely targeted marketing is more efficient, particularly when sending emails and mailshots, as you are not wasting money sending catalogs or communications to those who are unlikely to respond to it.
+It is also far more cost effective than a ‘one message fits all’ approach to direct marketing.
+Finely targeted marketing is more efficient, particularly when sending emails and mailshots, as you are not wasting money sending catalogs or communications to those who are unlikely to respond.

 Develop better relationships and customer loyalty